For Parents and Carers

 We treat images and footage of children as sensitive information.

-• Avoid using children's surnames or personal contact details with images
+• Avoid using children's surnames or personal contact details alongside images

 • Avoid posting information that clearly identifies a child's home address or daily schedule